minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ## Exchanging the token for a test result

-Once scanned / read in the app, CoronaCheck will try to fetch a test result.
+Once the token is scanned / read / entered in the app or terminal, CoronaCheck will try to fetch a test result.

-The test provider should provide an endpoint that allows the user to collect this test result using the token provided in the previous step.
+The test provider should provide two endpoints that allows the user to collect this test result using the token provided in the previous step:
+* The CoronaCheck end user app will fetch the result, using the token, directly from the test provider backend.
+This flow should include the verification step (using a verification code sent to the user's device) described earlier.
+* Print terminals will fetch the result, using the token, directly from the test provider backend too.
+However instead of a verification via sms, the terminal staff will ask the user voor proof of identity, and enter the birth month / day.
+This month/day will be provided to the endpoint and should be checked by the test provider.

 Depending on where in the process the token was supplied, and depending on when the user enters it in their app, there can be 3 distinct responses:

 * A result is not yet available (the request should be retried later)
 * A result is available but requires verification (a verification code has been sent and should be retried with the code)